The awesomeness of not being important

 I am no longer important, and I'm proud of it

 I am that guy.
-I am the guy that when the shit hits the fan, nobody’s calling me.
-I’m not important enough anymore.
-I’m just another cog in the wheel, slowly and meticulously getting shit done.
+I am the guy that when the shit hits the fan, nobody's calling me.
+I'm not important enough anymore.
+I'm just another cog in the wheel, slowly and meticulously getting shit done.
 Saving hard.
 Stressing little.
-Doing my thing and then quitting for the day.
+Doing my thing and then quitting for the day to go home.

 Seriously.
 Like, next to no work-related stress.
 No stress at all, really.

 Am I going to get ahead playing this game?
+Will I need to find another job because I’m not working hard enough at this one?
 Of course not.
-But, I also don’t care.
-Not one bit.
-I don’t want to be the guy who gets called over the weekend because something broke; I’ve already been that guy.
-I don’t want to be “the only one” who can get something done before a major deadline because that means long stressful hours (been there, done that too) filled with bullshit emergency meetings and writing computer code without any regard to its accuracy or maintainability under unrealistic schedules set by bottom-line managers.
+And the negative impact of working just the right amount in negligible if anything.
+I don't want to be the guy who gets called over the weekend because something broke or because something else bad happened; I've already been that guy.
+And I’m really not looking to supplement my life with another job.
+I don't want to be "the only one" who can get something done before a major deadline because that means long stressful hours (been there, done that too) filled with bullshit emergency meetings and writing computer code without any regard to its accuracy or maintainability under unrealistic schedules set by bottom-line managers.

 related post: I am not looking for a career, and here's why